 Some of the most stunning islands – suitable for slightly older children – are the Yasawas Islands – take a look at where to stay in the Yasawas.

-Learning to Snorkel, Kayak or Stand Up Paddle Boarding
+Learn To Snorkel, Kayak or Paddle Board

 This of course depends on the age of your youngsters, but many of the Mamanuca Island chain offers safe snorkeling options right off the beach!
 With snorkel hire for free, and stunningly warm oceans, it is easy for little ones to don a mask and get the idea of snorkeling.